-9. DBE Commitment Modification Policy (Formerly "DBE Replacement Policy")
+9. DBE Commitment Modification Policy (DBE Replacement Process)

-a.
-Issuing a Contract Change Order
+A. Issuing a Contract Change Order

 Any changes or modifications to the contract once executed are considered contract modifications and as such require a change order.
-In addition, the DBE office must provide consent for reduction, termination, or replacement of subcontractors approved on the DBE Commitment in advance of the modification for the prime contractor to receive payment for work or supplies.
-Additions to the DBE Commitment do not require advance notification of the DBE office. (see below e.
-DBE Utilization beyond the approved DBE Commitment)
+In addition, BOA must provide consent for reduction, termination, or replacement of subcontractors approved on the 550bdev in advance of the modification for the prime contractor to receive payment for work or supplies.
+Additions to the DBE commitment do not require advance notification of BOA. (see D below)

-b.
 Contractor Considerations